danbz/candy-flip/README.md

 # candy-flip
 C++ / openFrameworks software for computerVision processing for the video for 'Candy Flip' by Hugo Massien.
-Released on theTectonic Label June 1st 2018
+Released on the Tectonic Label June 1st 2018

 https://soundcloud.com/hugomassien